DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Science belongs to everyone who's willing to use its methods honestly.
 Don't let institutions steal it from you.

-## Chapter 20: The Marionette's Discovery
+## Chapter 17: The Reality Whirlpool - A First Aid Kit for Emotional Hijacking

 *"To be or not to be, that is the question."*
 — William Shakespeare, *Hamlet*